Category Archives: Data

 Byte

-A byte is an 8 bit collection.
-References to a certain memory location in all microprocessors is never less than one byte, (most use multiples of bytes), therefore, it is considered the smallest locatable (addressable) data
+References to a certain memory location in all microprocessors are never less than one byte (most use multiples of bytes), therefore it is considered the smallest locatable (addressable) data

-The bits of a byte are normally numbered from 0 to 7.
-Bit 0 is called the lowest order or least significant bit, bit 7 is considered the highest order or most significant bit
+The bit 0 is called bit of lower order or less significant, the bit 7 is considered the bit of the highest order or the most significant

-A byte also consists of 2 nibbles, bits 0, 1, 2 and 3 form the so-called lower order nibble, and bits 4, 5, 6 and 7 form the higher order nibble.
-Since a byte is made up of two nibbles, it is possible to represent any value with two hexadecimal digits
+A byte also consists of 2 nibbles, the bits 0, 1, 2 and 3 form the call nibble of a lesser order, and the bits 4, 5, 6 and 7 form the nibble of higher order

 Word

-A quad word is considered a group of 64 bits
+A quadruple word is considered to be a group of 64 bits

 Integer numbers